GalBenZvi/cookiecutter-pypaper/README.rst

 Features
 --------

-This template is a derivatives of `cookiecutter-pylibrary <https://github.com/ionelmc/cookiecutter-pylibrary>`_, and therefore includes multiple pythonic features described in the original repository.
+This template is a derivative of `cookiecutter-pylibrary <https://github.com/ionelmc/cookiecutter-pylibrary>`_, and therefore includes multiple pythonic features described in the original repository.

 Additionally, this template includes some `scientific-paper-oriented features <https://goodresearch.dev/setup.html#folders>`_: